mrusme/kopi/README.md

 A wide range of insights can be extracted from the data that has been tracked over time.
 The `kopi insights` command aggregates the information and displays it.
-It supports multiple output formats and custom time periods.
+It supports multiple output formats and custom periods.
 For more information check the output of `kopi insights --help`.

 ### Ranking